marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Well?
 What is it?

     DABBLEDOB
-    Tt certainly looks organic, possibly magical like a shapechanger.
+    It certainly looks organic, possibly magical like a shapechanger.

     FIBBLESTIB
     It is!
 I saw one of the barrels transform.
 It became a huge mouth!